Ms. Liise Davis > Textbook Clerk - ICT II

 Checkouts of textbooks, novels, and supplemental materials is available on a reservation basis, and at lunch.
-The textbook ICT handles this process, and all scheduling related to this process.Mr.
+The Ms. Liise Davis, the Textbook ICT, handles this process, and all scheduling related to this process.Mr.
 Fraga, the school Teacher-Librarian, on occasion assists (when requested) the textbook ICT with this process, primarily during the start and end of each 9-week term under the block schedule.

 Work hours: Monday to Friday 7:45-am to 4:15-pm (by reservation, and at lunch)

 The textbook, novel, and supplemental materials storage room is located immediately adjacent to the school library.